-The Estimated Revenue Collections Supporting Schedule provides details for actual and estimated revenue collections included in the Summary of Budget by Method of Finance Schedule, by fund or account, for fiscal years 2020 to 2022.
+The Estimated Revenue Collections Supporting Schedule provides details for actual and estimated revenue collections included in the Summary of Budget by Method of Finance Schedule, by fund or account.

-Submit this schedule if any of the following applies:
+Submit this schedule if any of the following apply:

-- the agency is an Article II, Health and Human Services, or Article VIII, Regulatory, agency; - the agency has an Appropriations Limited to Revenue Collections rider in the 2020-21 General Appropriations Act (GAA) or 2022-23 GAA; - the agency collects any revenues, including those deposited to General Revenue Funds or General Revenue-Dedicated Fund accounts, that are budgeted in the agency's method of finance (MOF), including riders; or - the agency is instructed to do so by the Legislative Budget Board (LBB) or the Office of the Governor, Budget and Policy Division.
+- the agency is an Article II, Health and Human Services, or Article VIII, Regulatory, agency; - the agency has an Appropriations Limited to Revenue Collections rider in the 2022-23 or 2024-25 General Appropriations Act (GAA); - the agency collects any revenues, including those deposited to General Revenue Funds or General Revenue- Dedicated Fund accounts, that are budgeted in the agency's method of finance (MOF), including riders; or - the agency is instructed to do so by the LBB or the Office of the Governor, Budget and Policy Division.

 Report Appropriated Receipts in this schedule.
-Also, include a separate section in the Estimated Revenue Collections Supporting Schedule for Earned Federal Funds (EFF) if the agency is affected by the 2020-21 GAA, Article IX, Section 13.11, or 2022-23 GAA, Article IX, Section 13.10.
+Also, include a separate section in the Estimated Revenue Collections Supporting Schedule for Earned Federal Funds (EFF) if the agency is affected by Article IX, Section 13.10 of the 2022-23 or 2024-25 GAA.